rastersoft/slingshot_app_launcher/README.md

        goes to Overview mode)
    13: Right Windows key shows AND closes the menu
    14: Improved icons
+   15: Added configuration icon
+       Only shows the SEARCH box when typing

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com